Writing MetaMask Tests with Synpress

 });

-Let's go through this example test.
-Before this test starts, you can think of it as having a before section where the cy.setupMetamask() function runs with the information defined in env, and definitions are made by opening the metamask wallet before the test starts.
-If you get an error at this stage, you can assume there's a configuration-specific error.
+Let's walk through this test.
+Before the test starts, you can think of Synpress as running a setup step.
+It uses the environment values you defined, calls cy.setupMetamask(), opens the MetaMask wallet, and prepares the wallet before the test itself begins.
+If you get an error at this stage, it is usually related to configuration.

-In the example, we go to the wallet path and check that "Wallet" is written in the h1 tag.
+In the example, we visit the wallet route and check that the h1 contains "Wallet".
 Then we click the Connect button.
-At this stage, a metamask access request comes and we accept it with the cy.acceptMetamaskAccess() function.
-Then we check that "Connected address" is written in p.text-body.
-Finally, we check that our metamask address is written in p.address.
+At that point, MetaMask asks for access, and we accept it with cy.acceptMetamaskAccess().
+After that, we check that p.text-body contains "Connected address".
+Finally, we verify that p.address contains the MetaMask address.

-In these tests, you can use synpress APIs in addition to the cypress API.
+In these tests, you can use the Synpress APIs in addition to the Cypress API.

 describe("projects", () => {